Local toy drive benefits kids of veterans

-NORTHWEST ARKANSAS (KNWA) — With the holidays inching closer, there are many ways to give back to the local community.
+NORTHWEST ARKANSAS (KFTA) — With the holidays inching closer, there are many ways to give back to the local community.

 The American Legion Post 77 is partnering with Coldwell Banker for a toy drive to benefit the children of local veterans.